NBA Street: Reception

-In the United States, NBA Streets PlayStation 2 version sold 1.7 million copies and earned $57 million by August 2006.
-Between January 2000 and August 2006, this release was the 18th highest-selling game launched for the PlayStation 2, Xbox or GameCube consoles in the United States.
-Combined sales for all NBA Street games released between January 2000 and August 2006, across the three game systems, reached 5.5 million units in the United States by the latter date.
+The PlayStation 2 version sold 1.7 million units in the U.S. and earned $57 million by August 2006.
+Between June 2001 and August 2006, this release was the 18th highest-selling game launched for the PlayStation 2, Xbox or GameCube consoles in the U.S. Combined sales for all NBA Street games released between June 2001 and August 2006, across the three game systems, reached 5.5 million units in the U.S. by the latter date.